lexedata/lexedata/docs/glossary.rst

     Lexedata is CLDF-centric, so ‘import’ is always ‘towards CLDF’.

   Missing form
     A missing form is a special type of null (non-existent) form representing explicit missing data in the dataset and it has an empty form field (`""`).
-There are three types of null forms in a dataset: not-entered forms: These forms do not have any representation in the dataset and correspond to data not yet retrieved or searched for in sources.
+    There are three types of null forms in a dataset:
+    * not-entered forms: These forms do not have any representation in the dataset and correspond to data not yet retrieved or searched for in sources.
 If no form corresponds to a concept, then it leads to a missing data coding (`?`) in matrices for phylogenetic analyses.
-Missing forms: These forms have been searched for and are unknown.
+    * Missing forms: These forms have been searched for and are unknown.
 They also lead to a missing data coding (`?`) in matrices for phylogenetic analyses.
-NA forms:  .. seealso:: :term:`NA form`
+    * :term:`NA form`-s

   Multistate coding
     One of three :term:`phylogenetic coding method`'s implemented in lexedata.
 In this coding method, each :term:`primary concept` corresponds to a multistate character, with each within-concept cognate set corresponding to a different state.
 It is available for datasets with either within- or cross-concept cognate sets.

-  Primary Concept
-    A concept that has been systematically searched for in the languages of the dataset.
-When building a lexical dataset, it is typical procedure to start with a comparative wordlist including a number of basic concepts (e.g. a Swadesh list).
-Within lexedata, we call such concepts primary.
-Any other concepts present in parameters.csv are secondary.
-A dataset with within-concept cognate sets, often contains only primary concepts (however, it is possible that one has been keeping track of additional meanings for each word, thus leading to the inclusion of a number of secondary concepts as well.).
-A dataset with cross-concept cognate sets is very likely to include secondary concepts, especially if one has searched for cognate forms extensively among synonyms or closely related concepts to the primary concepts.

-     .. seealso:: :term:`secondary concept`

   Root-meaning coding
     One of three coding methods implemented in lexedata.
 This coding method converts every within-concept cognate set in the dataset into a binary character (with 1 representing presence of this root-meaning association in a particular language and 0 absence).
 When a root-meaning association is not attested in a language, the character is coded as 0 if the meaning in question is expressed with a different root, and as ? if the meaning is not attested at all.
 The root-meaning coding method can be used for datasets with either cross-concept or within-concept cognate sets.